jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 In summary, each spike contributes a shifted exponential decay to the synaptic current :math:`I_{\rm syn}`, which are all summed together.
 This current is then integrated by the passive membrane equation derived in the previous section, thus generating output spikes.

 If the math doesn't make sense, don't worry about it.
-A graphical intuition is usually sufficient to understand the essence of the Stein neuron model.
+A graphical intuition is usually sufficient to understand the essence of the synaptic conductance-based neuron model.

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial2/2_7_stein.png?raw=true
         :align: center
         :width: 600

-Stein's model has the same optional input arguments of :code:`reset_mechanism` and :code:`threshold` as described for Lapicque's neuron model.
+This model has the same optional input arguments of :code:`reset_mechanism` and :code:`threshold` as described for Lapicque's neuron model.

 3. A Feedforward Spiking Neural Network